 You need to have an appropriate funding process management in place.

 Make sure you don’t raise money just to live through to the next round.
 Many startups – and I mean MOST of them – do the following; raise a seed round, make an MVP, and then do nothing but look for the next investor with a bloated “Round A” valuation.
 You can guess how most of them end up – making another startup after the previous one fails.
 Needless to say, this is a wrong and unethical approach, which is definitely fated.
 What you should do instead is work on your traction and show actual business progress – in revenue, customers, strategic symbiotic partnerships and intellectual property enrichment.

-Unless you’re sending rockets to Mars, the only objective you should have is to make profit.
+Unless you’re sending rockets to Mars, the only objective you should have is to make a profit.
 This could be expressed in cash, increased business valuation whatever else.
 Point is – you take money to make more.
 And not all business financing solutions will fit your case.

 The way to do it is by using the money to get your company from point A to point B – following your pre-made strategy and being flexible when there is a need for deviation from the original plans.

-Last but (definitely!) not least – do not search for investment on your own, ask professionals to do that – this is too important a process to make silly mistakes, and you will never lose from getting assistance from people who’ve successfully done this before.
+Last but (definitely!) not least – do not search for investment on your own, ask professionals to do that – this is too important a process to make silly mistakes, and you will never lose from getting assistance from people who’ve successfully done funding services before.

 We are always here to assist.
 Having raised money and converted it into working businesses numerous times ourselves, we’ve grown to know all the ins and outs of the process and made every mistake we will help you to avoid.

 In our work, we value strong teams and professional conduct, as well as the ability to progress, adapt and excel in the fast-changing world.
-But above all, we put emphasis on integrity and individual approach in building prospective relationships with our partners.
+But above all, we put emphasis on integrity, funding process management and individual approach in building prospective relationships with our partners.
 Because at the end of the day, we’re here to do business, not just marketing.
 And, we can find you business funding solutions.